-- Capital Markets Law (CML) is one of the broadest specific pieces of legislation, covering all companies that have shares publicly traded at the Istanbul Stock Exchange (ISE);
+- the Capital Markets Law (CML) is one of the broadest specific pieces of legislation, covering all companies that have shares publicly traded at the Istanbul Stock Exchange (ISE);

 - the Corporate Governance Communiqué (CGC);

-- corporate governance principles (CGPs), which implement mandatory and optional provisions.
+- the corporate governance principles (CGPs), which implement mandatory and optional provisions.
 With some minor exceptions, the mandatory provisions are applicable to all publicly held companies that have shares traded on the ISE.

 As the basis for corporate governance, the TCC lays out the various types and forms of legal entities that can be adopted.
-The two main legal forms used in Turkey are public and private joint stock companies (JSCs) and limited liability companies (LLCs).
+The two main legal forms used in Turkey are public and private joint-stock companies (JSCs) and limited liability companies (LLCs).
 JSCs with more than 500 shareholders are deemed to have been offered to the public and are subject to the provisions of public JSCs.
 The TCC further sets out the fundamental principles of a corporation's structure, powers and duties of the various organs and its directors, the system of governance and management of a company, as well as the qualifications and necessities.

 The CML and CMB communiqués set out the structure of the companies listed on the ISE, their auditing standards, special obligations and mandatory responsibilities, and other provisions for safeguarding the capital market.